-When it comes to online dating, there are people who are looking for the right mix of personality.
+When it comes to online dating, people are looking for someone with the right mix of personality.
 Your profile is your only way to convey that mix, which will then urge them to get to know you better.

-Far too many people have a terrible online profile.
-They don’t know it, but they’re making some of the worst kind of mistakes.
+Far too many people have terrible online profiles.
+They don’t know it, but they’re making some of the worst kinds of mistakes.
 You might think you’ve built up a fantastic profile, but there is a huge amount of room for misunderstanding in the online world.

 While selecting the right profile picture can be easy, the rest of your profile is where the real challenge begins.
 What words should you choose?
 There are thousands of words out there that can be used to describe yourself on social media and online dating.
 [Confession: I used a dating site without a photo and this is what happened]